CANTUS-Project/cantus-js/README.md

 - ``then()`` The Promise returned by this function is resolved to the then() function when the server returns a "200" response code, meaning that the requested resource(s) was/were found and returned without issue.
-This function is given two arguments: the response body from the Cantus server, and the response headers.
+This function is given one arguments: the response body from the Cantus server, plus the response headers in the "header" member.
 Both are fully defined in the Cantus API.

     The response body looks approximately like this: